sebastian-sobik/Color-Generator/README.md

   * [ ] Web
 * [ ] Color profiles - user will be able to assign colors to groups
 * [ ] Return button
+* [ ] Save all button - saving all colors as string
 * [x] Keyboard control
 * [x] Optimized Toolbar - saved colors load in real time (while scrolling)
 * [x] Saving stored colors in localStorage